ROCm/clARMOR/README.md

 This script will all of the tests below, back to back, and report the results to the screen.
 If any of the tests fail, the script will return a non-zero value.
-These tests are split into two categories, which the automated test script will run, depending on command-line flags.
+These tests are split into three categories, which the automated test script will run, depending on command-line flags.

 1. Build-time tests --- This uses the '-b' option
+2. Functional tests --- This uses the '-t' option
-2. Tests against a benchmark group --- This uses the '-g {group}' option
+3. Tests against a benchmark group --- This uses the '-g {group}' option

 The simplest way to run tests is:

-    tests/automated_test.sh -b
+    tests/automated_test.sh -b -t

-The build-time tests are:
+The build-time tests ('-b' option) are:

+* `make` will ensure that clARMOR properly builds using the compilers defined in the CC and CXX environment variables
 * `make check` will run cppcheck, a static code analyzer, over all of the tools and tests that are included in the package.
 * `make pylint` will run pylint over all of the Python files in the project.
 * `scan-build make` can be used to verify that the Clang Static Analyzer does not find any problems in the tool.
 Shipping versions should come back clean in contemporary versions of scan-build at the time they ship.

+The functional tests ('-t' option) are:
 * `make test` will run a series of programs from the tests/ subdirectory (which are further describes in tests/README.txt).
+If GPU devices are not supported by the OpenCL runtime, this test does not run.
-* `make cpu\_test` will run the same tests as the normal make test, but will ensure that they run on the CPU.
+* `make cpu_test` will run the same tests as the normal make test, but will ensure that they run on the CPU.
 This is useful for testing on systems that do not have a GPU.
 This requires an OpenCL runtime that allows kernels to run on the CPU.
 If CPU-side tests are not supported, this does not run.